juanmjr/SOLID-Principles-SWIFT/README.md

 It says that every part of parent's class inheritance by sub-classes must be used and cannot break them.

 A simple easy example is a DOG class inheritances a CAT class, just because they both walk or whatever.
-It brings useless functions to subsclas and behaviors are totally different, which could presents system's flaw.
+It brings useless functions to subsclass and behaviors are totally different, which could presents system's flaw.

 As a conclusion fact, Liskov Principle gives us an alert!
 Don't simple use a inheritance because it seens nice or you think reuse just some functions.
 Besides, be fascinate with usage of protocols and a good abstraction than inheritances.